kaf-shekh/ams/README.md

 #### Not included
  `Password Change functionality.`,
  `Day to Day Basis attendance, commented the code for testing purpose.` ,`Dynamic Roles Creation is not implemented`, `User Permission Form not created`

-### Note

-Email: superadmin@ams.com
-Password:123456

-All User password is 123456